-In Massachusetts, districts have been directed to submit their draft plans by July 31, which must be finalized by August 14.
+In Massachusetts, districts were directed to submit their draft plans by July 31, which were to be finalized by August 14.
 The state released reopening guidance for schools back in June, and more recently, it was announced the school year will be delayed by 10 days to give educators more time to plan.

 Below is an overview of the preliminary plans for each district in Rhode Island and Southeastern Massachusetts.
 This page will be updated as new information is released, so be sure to check back for the latest.